subugoe/typo3-pazpar2/README.markdown

 ## Setup
 Insert the pazpar2 [Neuerwerbungen|Service Proxy] content element where you need it and make sure the pazpar2 Settings static include is added for the relevant pages.
+Looking at the [illustrated setup example](https://github.com/ssp/typo3-pazpar2/blob/master/doc/Setup.md) may make this easier.

 ### Flex Form
 Flex Form configuration is available for the pazpar2 and pazpar2 Neuerwerbungen content elements and offers the following options.
 The name of the corresponding TypoScript parameter is noted in [].